sudobooo/task_manager/README.md

 Rollbar is used for logging.

-Set for environment variable the ACCESS_TOKEN=<token_of_your_account_in_rollbar>
+Set for environment variable the ACCESS_TOKEN='token_of_your_account_in_rollbar'

 ### Language

-If you want to change the language to English, then in task_manager/settings change the value of LANGUAGE_CODE to "en"
+If you want to change the language to English, then in task_manager/settings change the value of LANGUAGE_CODE=en

 If you want to add another language, then use the following [guide](https://djangowaves.com/tutorial/multiple-languages-in-Django).
 Start right away with the chapter "Create translations with Django"